 Where to buy Xbox Series X|S: Retailers with Xbox Series X stock in the US

-If anyone's going to have stock for the new consoles, you'd expect it to be retail giant Amazon, especially over Black Friday.
+If anyone's going to have stock for the new consoles, you'd expect it to be retail giant Amazon, especially over Cyber Monday.
 There's no news yet but it's definitely worth checking back, and being super, super quick if a console does come up.

 The advantage of checking the Microsoft Store is that it shows you several retailers at once, saving you the bother of clicking through them all.
 And surely if you really want to find something, it's best to go straight to the source.

-Walmart released more stock on 25 November, and although it hasn't announced plans for the next stock drop, we think it's well worth checking back over Black Friday week to see if anything's changed.
+Walmart released more stock on 25 November, and although it hasn't announced plans for the next stock drop of these hot consoles, we think it's well worth checking back on Cyber Monday to see if anything's changed.

 Newegg isn't the first place many people will go for their new Xbox Series X or S, which may mean you'll have more chance of getting your hands on a console if/when they do drop there.
 At the moment, it's all sold out, but it's worth checking back.

 Want more deals, on a range of products?
-Keep an eye on our Black Friday and Cyber Monday sales roundup.
+Keep an eye on our Cyber Monday sales roundup.

 Xbox Series X|S release: At a glance